 The project premiered at the Diagonale 2018 in Graz, Austria.
 It was later released to the general public, in the form of an app for VR devices like the Oculus Go and the Samsung Gear VR.

-UHNCR and IOM have used the project for educational purposes with great success.
+UHNCR and IOM are currently using the project for educational purposes with great success.